1938 AC 16-90 Competition Supercharged

 IN THE DRIVING SEAT

-The car is in beautiful condition and drives so well,
+The car is in beautiful condition:

 Black patinated paint with black perfectly weathered leather trim.
 Repaired but not restored.